gurucharanmk/COVID-19_chest-xray_classifier/README.md

 ### Overview
 The COVID-19 pandemic still having devastating effect on the health and well-being of the global population.
 A critical step in the fight against COVID-19 is effective screening of infected patients, with one of the key screening approaches being radiology examination using chest radiography.
 Deep-learning artificial intelligent (AI) methods have the potential to help improve diagnostic efficiency and accuracy for reading portable CXRs.

+### Disclaimer
+This repository is only POC implementation of the idea discussed above.
+Needs more solid clinical trials to back this idea and approvals from regulatory bodies to be used in production.

 ### Implementation details